piharpi/jekyll-klise/_posts/cpp-object-lifecycle/2024-01-15-cpp-object-lifecycle.md

 ```

-For virtual dispatch to occur, the function pointer `Animal::react` would need to be called, the function pointer has been initialized to `0` by the `memset` call which is undefined behaviour when invoked.
+For virtual dispatch to occur, the function pointer `Animal::react` would need to be called, the function pointer has been initialized to `0` by the `memset` call which is undefined behaviour when called.

-To fix our previous example, we would need to correctly initialize the implementation-defined virtual function dispatch table via, the operator-new call, i.e:
+To fix our previous example, we would need to correctly initialize the implementation-defined virtual function dispatch table via the operator-new call, i.e:

 ```cpp
 // https://godbolt.org/z/z3rds6hPc